-Japanese Wet Rice Crackers: Nure Senbei and Nure Okaki
+Japanese Wet Rice Crackers: Nure Senbei & Nure Okaki

-Unlike regular baked Senbei and Okaki, these rice crackers are dipped in soy sauce during the production process, resulting in having a soft limp texture.
+Unlike regular baked Senbei & Okaki, these rice crackers are dunked in soy sauce right after grilling, which makes their dough soft and limp.

-Since the seasoning liquid infiltrates while the rice dough is being dipped, Nure Okaki and Nure Senbei pack lots of flavor in their dough.
+Since the liquid seasoning well infiltrates into the dough by doing that, Nure Okaki and Nure Senbei soak up lots of flavors.

 As for history, they are modern snacks, and Nure Senbei was first made and sold by the confectionery shop in Choshi City, Chiba Prefecture, Kashiwaya (柏屋) (Google Maps) in 1963.